HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 IF WE THINK THE CHILD OR ANY HUMAN IS A PROTAGONIST IN THE LEARNING ENTERPRISE, THEN THEY NEED TO BE ACTIVE.
 EACH TAKES PART IN THE RELATIONSHIPS IN THE LEARNING COMMUNITY AND THE CONTEXT

-The child is seen as a strong and capable co-constructor of his or her learning.
+The child is viewed as a strong and capable co-creator of their own learning.
 Children assign meaning and make sense of the world around them.
 Curious, expressive and motivated, they have a right to be individuals within the group.
-No matter which projects you read about or observe, the overriding sense is of children being active.
+Regardless of the projects you read about or observe, the overriding sense is one of children being active.
 They are doing, wondering, thinking and participating.
 However, we should also be aware of the teacher's presence, not as a director but as a facilitator and provider of resources.
 These resources appeal to children's intellect, emotions and senses as they interact collaboratively with their peers.
-The resources may be materials, equipment, technology or action.
-The learning is mediated but unobtrusively and intelligently, giving children the freedom to think and do things for themselves.
+The resources may include materials, equipment, technology, or actions.
+Learning is mediated but unobtrusively and intelligently, giving children the freedom to think and act independently.

 How does this image of the child link with neuroscience?

 The brain's neural pathways are the biological captures of thoughts and memories.
 The pathways are stimulated by sensations from both within and outside the body.
-By being proactive and using all their faculties,, the children directly impact their neural network.
-Action and involvement lend the experiences a degree of attention and significance stronger than passive learning.
+By being proactive and using all their faculties, the children directly impact their neural network.
+Action and involvement lend the experiences a degree of attention and significance that is stronger than that of passive learning.
 Self-generated thoughts and the habit of thought generation build a network for critical and creative thinking.
-This is especially true if the activation is repeated strongly and often enough.
-Networks start to communicate and fire together (Hebb, 1949); (Shore, 2003).
+This is especially true if the activation is repeated frequently and intensely.
+Networks begin to communicate and fire together (Hebb, 1949; Shore, 2003).
 Most synapses or neural connections are produced during the early years of life.
 If they are not used or activated regularly, they are pruned back.
-When children are not encouraged to develop their thinking or independence or whenneglected, their neural health can be negatively impacted.
+When children are not encouraged to develop their thinking or independence, or when they are neglected, their neural health can be negatively impacted.

 3. Participation